-- 4. The Group accounts for costs of computer software developed or obtained for internal use in accordance with FASB ASC Subtopic 350-40, "Intangibles: Goodwill and Other Internal-Use Software" (formerly Statement of Position ("SOP") No. 98-1, "Accounting for the Costs of Computer Software Developed or Obtained for Internal Use").
+- (4) The Group accounts for costs of computer software developed or obtained for internal use in accordance with FASB ASC Subtopic 350-40, "Intangibles: Goodwill and Other Internal-Use Software".
 FASB ASC Subtopic 350-40 requires the capitalization of certain costs incurred in connection with developing or obtaining internal use software during the application development stage.
-During the years 2009 and 2008, the Group capitalized \$71 and \$76 of software costs, respectively.
-Software costs are amortized using the straight-line method over their estimated useful life of three years. - 5.
-On February 7, 2007, the Company, in an effort to improve liquidity, sold a car park adjacent to its Irish facility, net of transaction costs, for \$4,050, and recorded a pre-tax gain on this transaction of \$3,721. - i.
+During the years 2010 and 2009, the Group capitalized \$40 and \$71 of software costs, respectively.
+Software costs are amortized using the straight-line method over their estimated useful life of three years. - i.
 Lease of land from Israel Land Administration:

-The Company leases land from the Israel Land Administration ("ILA"), which is accounted for pursuant to FASB ASC Subtopic 840-20, "Leases - Operating Leases" (formerly SFAS 13, "Accounting for Leases", as amended by SFAS 98).
+The Company leases land from the Israel Land Administration ("ILA"), which is accounted for pursuant to FASB ASC Subtopic 840-20, "Leases - Operating Leases".
 Taro leases several parcels from the ILA.
 The lease period of the industrial parcel ends between 2018 and 2058.
 The Company has the right to extend each of the lease agreements for an additional period of 49 years.
 The ILA lease agreements are standard agreements covering substantial portions of the land of Israel.
 The standard agreements call for a Lease Period of 49 years, with an option for one additional Lease Period (i.e., total of 98 years).
 The ownership of the land is not transferred at the end of the lease period and there is no option to buy the land at the end of such period.
 The expectation, based on practice and accumulated experience is that the renewal price would be substantially below fair market value.
 Since such leases do not qualify as a capital lease, they are being accounted for as operating leases.
 The prepaid lease amount is included in long-term receivables and other assets and amortized over the term of the lease.